Robo3D/User-Manuals/docs/source/Troubleshooting/index.rst

    :align: center

 * Push the hotend as far as it can go up into the seated ring and make sure it is flat against it.
 * While you are holding it there, screw the allen screw clockwise until you feel a good amount of resistance and the hotend cannot be pulled out with your hand.
+Make sure you align the heater block to be parallel with the fron of the extruder so the hotend cover will lay flat against the magnets when reinstalling.

 .. image:: Images/Tightening-hotend-tensioner.gif
    :alt: Tightening Hotend